Bing Rank Tracker

 Sign up for a free trial - No credit card needed

-Bing, owned and operated by Microsoft, is the second largest search engine in the world.
-While search is largely dominated by Google they don’t have exclusive control.
-Other search engines such as Bing, Yahoo, Baidu and Yandex are also present, and in some markets they take up a significant share of searches.
-In the US, Bing has a market share of approximately 12% on desktop.
+Bing, owned and operated by Microsoft, is the second-largest search engine globally.
+While Google primarily dominates search, they don’t have exclusive control.
+Other search engines such as Bing, Yahoo, Baidu, and Yandex are also present, and in some markets, they take up a significant share of searches.
+In the US, Bing has a market share of approximately 12% on desktop devices.

 Several cases have shown that traffic from Bing has a lower bounce rate, more page visits, more time-on-site and converts better than Google traffic.

 So, having a solid SEO strategy means you need to take Bing into account as well.

 With AccuRanker, you can monitor and analyze keyword positions and track rankings on Bing.
 In addition, you can see how competitors are ranking and measure your SEO performance against theirs.